CONDITIONAL SENTENCES

 Past perfect

-If it had not been raining yesterday afternoon,
+If you had worked hard, Past perfect continuous If it had not been raining yesterday afternoon, |

 would have + past participle

-would have been going out for a walk.
+you would have succeeded. would have been + present participle I would have been going out for a walk. |

 Untrue in the past